From Clinic to Home: Using the 30s STS Test to Monitor Patient Progress

 The healthcare landscape has undergone a remarkable transformation in recent years, particularly in how we assess and monitor patient functional capacity.
 The 30-second sit-to-stand test (30s STS) has emerged as a powerful tool that transcends traditional clinic walls, offering healthcare professionals and patients alike a reliable method to track lower extremity function, strength, and overall mobility.

-As telehealth and remote patient monitoring become increasingly integral to modern healthcare delivery, the sit to stand test stands out for its simplicity, safety, and clinical validity.
+As telehealth and remote patient monitoring become increasingly integral to modern healthcare delivery, the sit-to-stand test stands out for its simplicity, safety, and clinical validity.
 This comprehensive guide explores how healthcare providers can effectively implement the 30-second sit-to-stand test across various settings while maintaining the highest standards of patient care and measurement accuracy.

 Understanding the 30-Second Sit-to-Stand Test